bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Speaker 0: 00:11:49

 Yes, so the call get block template, it uses the mempool, which is already a list of all the unconfirmed transactions with its ancestor set information.
-And then it just looks at which ancestor set will give me the most fees per VBYTE and includes that first.
+And then it just looks at which ancestor set will give me the most fees per Vbyte and includes that first.
 And then it updates all the other transactions that are impacted by this ancestor set getting confirmed, recalculating their ancestor set information, and then pops the next one from the top.
 It does that until nothing fits into the block anymore, block template is done.